algosup/2022-2023-project-5-algorithmics-Team-2/Documents/Functional_Specifications.md

 2. Menu option: A menu option of several types of wines and quantity/percentage will be presented for the blending process.
-       **1. Please enter the quantity/percentage of each wine** **1.
+       **1. Please enter the quantity/percentage of each wine** **2.
 Start new blend**
-       **2. Display the blend result**
+       **3. Display the blend result**
-       **3. Exist**
+       **4. Exit**

 3. Input prompts: The user enters the quantity/percentage of the desired number of wines to be blend.

-4. Process: After entering the quantity of the different wines, and start the calculation, the position number of each wine with it input quantity/percentage will be graphicaly represented.
+4. Process: After entering the quantity of the different wines, and start the calculation, the position number of each wine with its input quantity/percentage will be graphically represented.

 5. Output display: After each blend, display relevant information or results to the user.
 For example, display the final blend, or any relevant notifications or messages like the total percentage of the blend result.